Structural Interventions in Networks: Introduction

-Next, we introduce a bridge index to characterize the impact of building up a bridge between separated networks (Proposition \ref{pro-bridge}).
+Next, we introduce a bridge index to characterize the impact of building a bridge between separated networks (Proposition \ref{pro-bridge}).
 We use the bridge index to fully solve the key bridge problem.
 Furthermore, we show that the key bridge player must locate at the Pareto frontier of Katz-Bonacich centrality and self-loop in the network.
-In general, the selection of a bridge pair is an interdependent decision across two networks as identity of key bridge player in one network depends on who is selected as his partner in the second network.
+In general, the selection of a bridge pair is an interdependent decision across two networks, since the identity of a key bridge player in one network depends on who is selected as his partner in the second network.
 These findings are summarized in Corollary \ref{bridge cor} and illustrated in Example \ref{ex-3}.
 We also extend the analysis to consider the value of an existing link (the key link problem) and the value of a potential link for an arbitrary network in Section \ref{sec:4.2}.
-As an illustration, we compare inter-group links and intra-group links in Example \ref{ex-4}.
+As an illustration, we compare intergroup links and intragroup links in Example \ref{ex-4}.

-Our paper builds up on the vast literature on network games (see \cite{Ballester2006}, \cite{BRAMOULLE2007478} and \cite{Galeotti2010}).
+Our paper builds on the vast literature on network games (see \cite{Ballester2006}; \cite{BRAMOULLE2007478}; and \cite{Galeotti2010}).
 These papers typically characterize the effects of network structure on equilibrium behavior.
-Our paper instead focuses on how interventions of network structures affect equilibrium outcomes and sheds light upon the policy design targeting at network structure.
+Our paper instead focuses on how interventions on network structures affect equilibrium outcomes and sheds light on policy design that targets at network structure.